-- A. "Absent" shall mean that the student was not present physically at the place or places designated for at least forty-five (45) minutes of a fifty (50) minute class period. - B. Ten (10) absence days per semester will be allowed to be used for personal illness, serious personal or family problems, and professional appointments which cannot be scheduled after school. - C. Parents must call the High School between 7:00 a.m. and 11:00 a.m. whenever their son or daughter is absent and explain the reason of the absence.
-If a call is impossible, a note must be sent with the student upon his/her return to school.

-All such calls and notes will be recorded and must be received within twenty-four (24) hours of the absence.
-If a call or note is not received within this time frame, the absence will not be verified, the student will not qualify for an extension, and a one (1) day suspension may occur.
-The attendance office telephone number is 321-1150.

-- D. A student shall have the right to make up work missed (that can be made up) during any verified absence. - E. Verified hospital confinement and immediate convalescence and/or infectious illness and disease will not count toward the student's accumulation of ten (10) days. - F. A verified absence for attending a funeral will not be counted toward the student's accumulation of ten (10) days. - G. An absence due to subpoenaed court appearance will not be counted toward the student's accumulation of ten (10) days. - H. Suspensions are dealt with in Administrative Regulation A5500.3, and will not count toward the student's accumulation of ten (10) days. - I. In addition to the ten (10) allowable absences per semester, six (6) days per year may be used for verified, excused in advance family vacation.
-The following conditions must be met: - 1.
-Taken with immediate family mother and/or father, or legal guardian. - 2.
-Personal prior arrangements are made by parent (s) with Attendance Officer. - 3.
-Arrangements with teachers for make-up work are made prior to leaving.
+- A. "Absent" shall mean that the student was not present physically at the place or places designated for at least (40) minutes of fifty (50) minute class period. - B. Attendance is taken, recorded, and reported each hour. - C. Ten (10) verified absence days per semester will be allowed to be used for personal or family issues, and professional appointments that cannot be scheduled after school.
+In Skyward these absences will be designated as a VERIFIED absence. - D. Parents must communicate with the High School whenever their student is absent and explain the reasoning for the absence.
+This will be counted as one of the ten VERIFIFIED absences. - All such calls and notes will be recorded and must be received within twenty-four (24) hours, or the absence will be considered UNEXCUSED AND an ASBP or Saturday School may be assigned The attendance office telephone number is 269-321-1150.
+You can also email, kdevries@vicksburgschools.org, or request student absences in your Family Access account in Skyward. - E. A student shall have the right to make up work missed (that can be made up) during any VERIFIED absence. - F. Documented hospital confinement and immediate convalescence and/or infectious illness and disease will not count toward the student's accumulation of ten (10) days.
+In Skyward these absences will be designated as an EXEMPT absence once documentation is received. - G. Chronic absences due to medical complications will be treated as follows. - Documentation from the doctor must be presented to the high school administration by the parents detailing the nature of the illness in order to qualify for an extension. - b.
+Printed documentation will remain in the student's CA60 file. - c.
+Subsequent absences directly related to the illness will not call for a note from the doctor.
+However, a verification of the absences will be required from a parent. - d.
+The absences will be EXEMPT and will qualify for an extension - H. A verified absence for attending a funeral will not be counted toward the student's accumulation of ten (10) days.
+In Skyward these absences will be designated as an EXEMPT absence. - An absence due to subpoenaed court appearance will not be counted toward the student's accumulation of ten (10) days.
+In Skyward these absences will be designated as an EXEMPT absence. - J. Suspensions are dealt with in Administrative Regulation A5500.3, will not count toward the student's accumulation of ten (10) days and will be recorded in Skyward as EXEMPT.

-Any absences that do not meet these guidelines will be chargeable absences and no extension will be granted.

-J. When a student reaches the sixth absence, the parent will be notified by telephone.
-If telephone contact has not been made by the end of the day, a letter will be sent.
-Parents should see to it that the school has at least two (2) telephone numbers where they can be reached.